 Historically, development and landfilling were slower along the Hudson River's shoreline than on the East River since the Hudson was deep and difficult to fill, and the East River accommodated the needs of early shippers.
 As new technologies were introduced, the Hudson River's use increased.
 Filling episodes pushed the man-made shoreline west, from its original course along Tenth Avenue, out to its current location.
 Pre-twentieth century piers and other waterfront structures may have been incorporated into the Marginal Street landfill.
-Twentieth century piers were then built off of the newly created Marginal Street.
-Some of these exist today.
-An underground cattle pass was built ca. 1932, by the Pennsylvania Railroad.
-The tunnel stretches beneath Marginal Street and Twelfth Avenue at West 38th Street.
+In the early twentieth century, a plan to build longer piers prompted the removal of 250 feet of land and fill between West 42nd and West 46th Streets.
+Marginal Street was realigned inland.
+New piers, accommodating 1000 foot ships, were built between West 44th and West 54th Streets.

-The following archaeological study addresses the potential prehistoric and historical archaeological sensitivity of the project site between West 24th and West 40th Streets.
+The following archaeological study addresses the potential prehistoric and historical archaeological sensitivity of the project site between West 40th and West 46th Streets.
 The analysis has provided a synopsis of potentially sensitive areas, together with a record of the subsequent disturbance to these areas.
 A final list of potential cultural resources was compiled to present those features considered to be archaeologically sensitive and previously undisturbed.